-Non-GP Providers are required to complete the certificate.
-They are treated as "whole time Officers" in NHSPS terms regardless of the hours they work.
-Non-GP Providers are only permitted to pension income from one source and will only complete one certificate each year.
-As a non-GP Provider partner in a surgery, their pensionable pay will be based on their share of profits from the partnership.
-For the avoidance of doubt, non-GP Providers cannot 'pension' SOLO income.
+Non-GP providers are required to complete the certificate.
+They are treated as 'whole time officers' regardless of the hours they work.
+Non-GP providers are only permitted to pension income from one source and will only complete one certificate each year.
+As a non-GP provider/partner in a GP practice, their pensionable pay will be based on their share of profits from the partnership.
+For the avoidance of doubt, non-GP providers cannot pension SOLO income.

-If a non-GP Provider earns income from a number of sources they should seek specialist professional advice as to which of their NHS posts should be pensioned.
+If a non-GP provider earns income from a number of sources they should seek specialist professional advice as to which of their NHS posts should be pensioned.

-Please also note the final pay controls applicable to 1995 Section Officer members with effect from 1 April 2014, apply to non-GP Providers.
-The FAQs at Annex C provide more information.
+Please also note the final pay controls applicable to 1995 Section officer members with effect from 1 April 2014, apply to non-GP providers.
+Annex C can provide more information.

-A GP Provider who is also a type 2 medical practitioner (e.g. salaried GP, practice based long-term fee based GP, or career OOH/GPwSI GP) in the same year must complete the type 2 medical Practitioner Self-Assessment Form.
+A GP who is a type 2 medical practitioner (e.g. salaried GP, practice based long-term fee based GP, or career OOHs GP) must complete the Type 2 Medical Practitioner Self-Assessment Form.

-A separate certificate must be completed where a GP Provider is a shareholder in a limited company surgery.
-The Limited Company Certificate has its own separate guidance notes.
+A separate certificate must be completed where a provider is a shareholder in a limited company.
+The 'Limited Company Certificate' has its own separate guidance notes.

-What happens after I have completed the certificate?
+When you have completed the certificate